kranners/nodash/README.md

 # nodash 🙅🚫

-VSCode extension for common JavaScript and TypeScript refactors and actions.
+VSCode extension for common JavaScript and TypeScript refactors and actions 📝

 ### Planned features

 - [x] Convert ternary statement to if/else IIFE
 - [x] Split IIFE into declaration and call expression
 - [x] Simplify if/else statement into early return
-- [ ] Invert and simplify if/else statement into early return
+- [x] Invert and simplify if/else statement into early return
 - [ ] Refactor Lodash map/filter/forEach into ES equivalent
 - [ ] Refactor Lodash isNull